 Enter text in sufficient detail so work can be repeated.
 Describe new methods in detail; accepted methods briefly with references.
 Use subheadings as needed for clarity.

 Trade names should be avoided in defining products whenever possible.
 If use of a trade name cannot be avoided, the trade names of other like products also should be mentioned.
 The first use of a trade name should be followed by the superscript symbol™ or ® and the owner’s name, city, state/province, and country in parenthesis.
 If a product trade name is used, it is imperative that the product be described in sufficient detail so that relationships between product composition and results achieved are evident.

 The mention of critical, especially novel, supplies and pieces of equipment should be followed, in parenthesis, by name of manufacturer or provider, and on the first mention only, city, state/province, and country (such as Sigma-Aldrich Corp., St. Louis, Mo., U.S.A.).

 Abbreviations and acronyms.
-At first use in the text, use full length form, then follow with acronym in parentheses.
+At first use in the text, use full length form followed by the acronym in parentheses.
 Use only the acronym for subsequent mentions.